-There is so much to see and do in Jackson Hole, it’s hard to know where to start.
-So we’ve created some day-long itineraries for you to choose from depending on your personality, or on how you might be feeling on any given summer day.
+There is so much to see and do here, it’s hard to know where to start.
+To help you along, we’ve created some day-long Jackson Hole summer itineraries for you to choose from depending on your personality, or on how you might be feeling on any given summer day.

 Begin your day with a sunrise wildlife expedition tour

 , led by one of the valley’s knowledgeable outfitters.
 Do this first so you can know where to look for wildlife during the rest of your visit.
 Breakfast snacks, hot coffee and hot cocoa will be included.
-Perhaps sunrise isn't your cup of tea, take your time and fuel up like a local at Picnic cafe and coffee
+If perhaps sunrise isn't your cup of tea, take your time and fuel up like a local at Picnic Cafe and coffee

 before enjoying a noon scenic float trip while discovering abundant wildlife sighting from the river.
-Since the midday sun has the animals bedded down out of the heat, head up to the new Palate restaurant
+Since the midday sun has the animals bedded down out of the heat, head up to Palate restaurant

 at the National Museum of Wildlife Art

 Now that your wildlife tour has oriented you to the valley, take a drive back through Grand Teton National Park and see what comes out to graze and feed in the late afternoon.
 Drive toward Signal Mountain and look for bears as you take the road to its summit.
-Then return at dusk for dinner lakeside at the Peaks Restaurant in the Signal Mountain Lodge or at Jackson Lake Lodge’s Mural Room.
+For dinner, try the North Grille at Jackson Hole Golf & Tennis Club.
+The restaurant offers fine dining with views of the Tetons, the greens and the occasional moose lumbering by.

 Fuel up with a Teton Burrito at the Bunnery

 in the Wyoming Inn.
 That will be the perfect reward and replenishment after you hike to Amphitheater and Surprise lakes

 in Grand Teton National Park (10.2 miles round trip; rated strenuous).
 The views of the Tetons and the clear, glacial lakes will knock your hiking socks off.
-Plan on enjoying lunch at one of the lakes.
+Plan on enjoying your picnic lunch at one of the lakes.

 To celebrate your achievement, head to the deck at Dornan’s